ARVINDTRONICS/nextjs-cv202529927-vulnerable-app/README.md

 This application consists of two primary routes:

-1. **`/login`** - A login page where users enter their email and token.
+1. **`/login`** - A login page where users enter their email and password (email - admin@gmail.com , password - admin).
 These credentials are validated via the `api/auth` route, which returns a JWT token as a secure HTTP-only cookie upon successful authentication.
 2. **`/admin`** - A protected route that displays sensitive administrative data, retrieved from `api/admin-data`.

 ### Authentication & Authorization Mechanism